rajinireacts/RajiniBot/README.md

-# Telegram Bot Autoresponder
+# Rajini Bot
-A simple little framework to create an autoresponder bot for telegram.

-Check tutorial on medium: https://medium.com/@antoniomignano/how-to-create-a-telegram-bot-bbdeb3ad8f0
+a bot for telegram with all rajini movies and with some games